GDSC-AdtU/Intro-to-github/README.md

 ### Introduction to Git and Github

-    This repo is maintained for introducing Github workflows
+    This repo is maintained for introducing Github workflows in the Workshop

 <hr>